 What is Azure Files?

-Here are some videos on the common use cases of Azure Files:
+Here are some videos on common use cases for Azure Files:

 - Replace your file server with a serverless Azure file share

 - Getting started with FSLogix profile containers on Azure Files in Azure Virtual Desktop leveraging AD authentication

 To get started using Azure Files, see Quickstart: Create and use an Azure file share.

 Azure file shares can be used to:

 Azure Files can be used to replace or supplement traditional on-premises file servers or network-attached storage (NAS) devices.
 Popular operating systems such as Windows, macOS, and Linux can directly mount Azure file shares wherever they are in the world.
 SMB Azure file shares can also be replicated with Azure File Sync to Windows servers, either on-premises or in the cloud, for performance and distributed caching of the data.
 With Azure Files AD Authentication, SMB Azure file shares can work with Active Directory Domain Services (AD DS) hosted on-premises for access control.

 Azure Files makes it easy to "lift and shift" applications to the cloud that expect a file share to store file application or user data.
 Azure Files enables both the "classic" lift and shift scenario, where both the application and its data are moved to Azure, and the "hybrid" lift and shift scenario, where the application data is moved to Azure Files, and the application continues to run on-premises.